schollz/broadcast-server/README.md

 # broadcast

 A simple Go server that broadcasts any data/stream.
+Read more about it [on my blog](https://schollz.com/blog/radio/).

 ## Usage